 Wireless Headphone Safety for Pacemaker Users

 Wireless headphone safety depends on how you use them.
 In-ear or over-ear headphones are safe for pacemaker users when worn properly.
+Avoid resting them near the implant site.
+Keep the control units on the side opposite the pacemaker.

 Do Bluetooth Signals Affect Pacemakers?

 Modern pacemakers are designed with shielding that resists interference from everyday electronic devices.
-Bluetooth signals emit less than 1 mW of power—insufficient to disrupt device function under normal conditions.
+Bluetooth signals emit less than 1 mW of power — insufficient to disrupt device function under normal conditions.

 Best Bluetooth Headphones for People with Pacemakers